Friedrich List: Legacy

 List's principal work is entitled Das Nationale System der Politischen Ökonomie (1841) and was translated into English as The National System of Political Economy.
+This book has been more frequently translated than the works of any other German economist, except Karl Marx.

 Before 1914, List and Marx were the two best-known German economists and theorists of development, although Marx, unlike List, devised no policies to promote economic development.

-This book has been more frequently translated than the works of any other German economist, except Karl Marx.

 In Ireland he influenced Arthur Griffith of Sinn Féin and these theories were used by the Fianna Fáil government in the 1930s to instigate protectionism with a view to developing Irish industry.

 Among others he strongly influenced was Sergei Witte, the Imperial Russian Minister of Finance, 1892–1903.
 Witte's plan for rapid industrialisation was centred around railroad construction (the Trans-Siberian railroad for example) and a policy of protectionism.
 At the time, it was largely considered that Russia was a backward country with an underdeveloped economy.
 The boom which was seen during the 1890s was largely credited to Witte's policy.

 Angus Maddison noted that: As Marx was not interested in the survival of the capitalist system, he was not really concerned with economic policy, except in so far as the labour movement was involved.
 There, his argument was concentrated on measures to limit the length of the working day, and to strengthen trade union bargaining power.
 His analysis was also largely confined to the situation in the leading capitalist country of his day—the UK—and he did not consider the policy problems of other Western countries in catching up with the lead country (as Friedrich List did).
 In so far as Marx was concerned with other countries, it was mainly with poor countries which were victims of Western imperialism in the merchant capitalist era.